schmkls/SongPlacer/README.md

 - Creating feature branches and developing features

 ## Todos
-* songplaces = Spotify-track + coordinates
-* search and choose Spotify-track when adding songplace
 * songplace-click -> open in Spotify
 * read and make sure Spotify guidelines and TOS is followed
 * map